Set auto attendant languages for Audio Conferencing in Skype for Business Online

-The Audio Conferencing auto attendant for Skype for Business and Microsoft Teams can greet audio callers in a number of different languages when they join a meeting.
+The Audio Conferencing auto attendant for Skype for Business can greet audio callers in a number of different languages when they join a meeting.

 Choose one primary language and up to four secondary languages.
 The primary language that you set will be used first and the secondary languages will be used by the auto-attendant in order that you select.

 You can configure the languages on domestic audio access phone numbers only.

 We are frequently updating how you can manage features found in Skype for Business Online, so the steps here might be a little different.